This information applies to England and Wales.

 After a review, you will receive a letter which will explain what happens next and if you need to do anything.
 If you do not receive a letter, ask your key contact to send a letter that explains the outcome of your CHC review.

-Before a review you should think about:
+Before a review, think about:

 Use a copy of your care plan to see what support you should be receiving.
 If your personal assistants have done training, have evidence of this to show the assessor.